crusher-dev/documentation/docs/reference/api/postgres.md

 The following list of third party tools includes drivers, clients or utility CLIs that our team has tested extensively.
-Picking an item from it will guarantee that your code will work with QuestDB.
+Picking an item from it will guarantee that your code will work with Crusher.

 We recognize that our community might value some features more than others.
 This is why we encourage you to [open an issue on GitHub]({@githubUrl@}/issues) if